RRDesignHub/wev-dev-portfolio-design/README.md

-# Course-Project-1(landing-page)
+# Portfolio for Web Developer:

-This the first landing page that designed after enrolling course which is a restaurent landing page.
-In this site have five section named: hero, about, card, social-site link, single-card.
-I have learned by this project how to design a site from figma file in pixel perfect way.
+This is the second landing page design during the course which is a portfolio website.
+This site is also from figma file.

 ## New for me:

-### 1. Figma file.
-### 2. Raw css code without framework.
-### 3. New UI.